Chemed Corporation Surges 12% on Earnings Beat and Raised Guidance

 - At $421.11 and 15.8x forward P/E, Chemed trades at a premium for what is partly a plumbing company

-- Watch VITAS admissions growth and Roto-Rooter marketing costs when Q2 results land
+- Next test: VITAS admissions growth and Roto-Rooter marketing costs in Q2

 What Actually Happened

 Chemed is two businesses bolted together: VITAS, one of the largest hospice providers in the U.S., and Roto-Rooter, the plumbing and drain cleaning franchise.
-This quarter, VITAS carried the load.
-Hospice admissions growth drove the revenue beat, while Roto-Rooter held steady despite rising marketing costs eating into margins.
+VITAS carried the load this quarter.
+Hospice admissions growth drove the revenue beat.
+Roto-Rooter held steady, though rising marketing costs ate into margins.

-The franchise acquisitions are worth noting for what they signal.
+The franchise acquisitions matter for what they signal.
 Chemed bought two Roto-Rooter franchises serving 3.3 million people, folding independent operators back into the corporate system.
-This is the playbook: buy back franchises, capture the full margin instead of collecting royalties.
-It's a slow, quiet form of consolidation that doesn't make headlines but compounds over years.
+The playbook: buy back franchises, capture the full margin instead of collecting royalties.
+It's slow, quiet consolidation that doesn't make headlines but compounds over years.

-Management felt confident enough to raise full-year guidance, which is the real reason the stock popped 12%.
-A Q1 beat alone wouldn't do that.
-The guidance raise tells you they see the hospice tailwind holding through the year.
+Management raised full-year guidance — that's the real reason the stock popped 12%.
+A Q1 beat alone wouldn't do it.
+The guidance raise says they expect the hospice strength to hold through the year.

 The Catch

-Roto-Rooter's marketing cost pressure is the number to interrogate.
+Roto-Rooter's marketing cost pressure deserves scrutiny.
 The plumbing business competes for local search clicks against every independent operator with a Google Ads budget.
-Customer acquisition costs in home services have been climbing industry-wide, and Roto-Rooter isn't immune.
-If VITAS ever has a soft quarter, that margin compression on the plumbing side becomes the whole story.
+Customer acquisition costs in home services have been climbing industry-wide.
+Roto-Rooter isn't immune.
+If VITAS ever posts a soft quarter, that margin squeeze on the plumbing side becomes the whole story.

-There's also the valuation question.
-At 15.8x forward earnings and $2.5bn in TTM revenue, Chemed isn't cheap for a company where half the business is sending trucks to unclog drains.
+Then there's valuation.
+At 15.8x forward earnings and $2.5bn in TTM revenue, Chemed isn't cheap for a company where half the business sends trucks to unclog drains.
 Investors are paying a hospice multiple for the whole entity.
-That's fine when VITAS is accelerating.
-Less fine if admissions growth slows.
+That works when VITAS is accelerating.
+It stops working if admissions growth slows.

 Bottom Line

 This is a clean quarter from a well-run, boring company.
-The combination of an earnings beat, raised guidance, and accretive acquisitions is exactly what long-term holders want to see.
-Chemed won't double in a year, but it grinds higher when both segments execute.
-The stock is more interesting after this print, particularly for investors who want healthcare exposure without biotech risk.
+An earnings beat, raised guidance, and accretive acquisitions — that's exactly what long-term holders want.
+Chemed won't double in a year.
+It grinds higher when both segments perform.
+The stock looks more interesting after this print, especially for investors who want healthcare exposure without biotech risk.

-The number to watch next quarter: VITAS admissions growth rate.
+The number to track next quarter: VITAS admissions growth rate.
 That's the engine.
 Everything else is plumbing.

 There's no existing deep-dive report for Chemed.
 Generate a full Chemed (CHE) report here to see the complete financial picture.